sebasjm/antlr/README.txt

 * $text, $line, etc... were not working in assignments.
 Fixed and added test case.

+* $label.text translated to label.getText in lexer even if label was on a char

 November 2, 2006

 * Added error if you don't specify what the AST type is; actions in tree